wamserma/VCD2R/README.md

 ## other languages

 I made this because I wanted a stream oriented parser to make toggle count statistics in R.
 As far as I know, there is no other [R] VCD parser.
-Below is a list with parsers in other languages, without making any assurance on functionality ot performance (some are just for parsing, some can also do toggle couts).
+Below is a list with parsers in other languages, without making any assurance on functionality or performance (some are just for parsing, some can also do toggle couts).

 ### Haskell
 [VCD](https://hackage.haskell.org/package/vcd-0.2.2/docs/Data-VCD.html) on [Hackage](https://hackage.haskell.org/)